 - Preheat oven to 325°F. Butter and flour a Bundt pan.

-- In a medium bowl, whisk together flours, zest, baking soda and salt.
+- In a medium bowl, whisk together flour, zest, baking soda, and salt.